Mlee8812/BrainFlix/README.md

 On the main page, the "Next Video" list intelligently excludes the currently displayed video.
 This is achieved through the utilization of the componentDidUpdate lifecycle method and match.params from react-router, facilitating precise updates to the main video data when necessary.

 ![Screenshot 2024-01-23 at 3 12 23 PM](https://github.com/Mlee8812/BrainFlix/assets/97935821/1b0214c5-234c-47d5-9b46-28ec2d7de1fa)

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.